 Final Academic Obligation

-Students are permitted to leave on Friday, July 26 after upon the completion of the last class.
+Students are permitted to leave on Friday, July 10 upon the completion of the last class.
 If students have any questions regarding their final academic obligation, we encourage them to reach out to their instructor.
 Please refer to the Move-Out page for important information regarding the checkout process.

-Elizabeth Ashby, Assistant Professor of Economics (Non-Tenure Track), Syracuse University
+Elizabeth Ashby, Teaching Professor of Economics, Syracuse University

 Elizabeth Ashby earned her Ph.D. in Economics from Syracuse University in 2006.
 Upon completion of her doctoral studies, Elizabeth chose to remain at Syracuse, where she became a full-time teaching faculty member in the Department of Economics.
 In 2016, she received a Meredith Teaching Award for excellence in instruction and teaching innovation.
 In addition, she served as the Director of Undergraduate Studies in Economics from 2011 to 2015.